All of us have done it at some point in our lives and heard those cracking sounds − cracking your joints is a very common habit.

 Each of the facet joints has a capsule around it filled with fluid and gas.

-That's what makes the popping or cracking sound.
+That's what makes the popping sound.

 This process is also known as boiling or cavitation.
 Learn more about that by clicking here.